Showtime (film): Plot

 Vargas and his squad assault an armored car and kill the crew, and devastate the police who respond.
 Trey and Mitch arrive and are pulled into the shootout.
 When the attackers flee in a garbage truck, Mitch gives chase in a police car.
 In the ensuing mayhem, the car is rammed by the garbage truck, which crashes into a construction site.
 Mitch survives by jumping from the police car to Trey's sports car (he had previously denounced "hood-jumping" as a useless skill).
 In the wake of the disaster, the police chief pulls the plug on the show, suspends Mitch from duty, and demotes Trey back to patrol.

-With the show ended, Mitch's car is returned and his apartment restored (but he refuses to return the dog, of which he has grown fond).
-While watching the final episode, Mitch phones Trey and apologizes for his actions, offering to help him ask questions on the detective exam.
+With the show over, Mitch's car is returned, and his apartment is restored (though he refuses to return Powder, whom he has grown fond of).
+While watching the final episode, Mitch phones Trey to apologize for his actions and offers to help him study for the investigator exam.
 However, while doing so, Mitch sees one of his police colleagues at Vargas's nightclub.
-He and Trey investigate, finding that Vargas is selling the weapons at a gun show at the Bonaventure Hotel.
+He and Trey investigate and find that Vargas is selling the weapons at a gun show at the Bonaventure Hotel.
 Vargas flees with one of the weapons, taking Chase hostage in the process.
-The duo is able to rescue her via a pocket pistol concealed in a Maxxis camera, but the ceiling of the room is shot.
-It is located just below the pool, so it floods, and Vargas is washed out the window to his death, but Trey and Mitch manage to survive by handcuffing themselves together.
+The duo can rescue her via a pocket pistol concealed in a Maxxis camera, but the ceiling of the room is shot.
+It is located just below the pool, so it floods, and Vargas is washed out the window to his death, but Trey and Mitch barely survive after handcuffing themselves together.
 They end up suspended from a broken beam outside the hotel.

-Trey is promoted to detective, he and Mitch are now partners and still working together with a new case, and there are hints of a romance between Chase and Mitch.
-Showtime! is revived for a second season, this time with two young and attractive female officers who are just as antagonistic as Mitch and Trey.
+Following the collapse of Vargres's operations, Trey finally passed his exam and earned a promotion to detective, officially partnering with Mitch on a brand-new case.
+There are hints of a romance between Chase and Mitch.
+Showtime! is revived for a second season, this time with two attractive female officers who are just as antagonistic as Mitch and Trey.